Safe and secure banking

 It’s ok to disclose your Card Verification Value (CVV) during a transaction if required.

-Check your transactions thoroughly – you can do this by looking through your online statements or our Banking App.
+Check your transactions thoroughly – you can do this by looking through your online statements, using Online Banking or reviewing transactions with our Banking App.

 Protect your computer

 Make it a habit to download security software and operating system updates and back these up by running virus and malware scans.

 Don’t click on a link in an email from an unknown source as these could lead to an untrustworthy website or a virus.

 Lock your device with a passcode or finger/face recognition and ensure that your phone’s ‘auto lock’ function is on.